Alfen

 - Step 4 – Look for cracks: Inspect the plastic housing and cover for hairline cracks that could admit water.
 Replace damaged parts.

-- Step 5 – Improve installation environment: If installed in a very damp location, consider adding a small canopy or relocating if allowed.
+- Step 5 – Improve installation environment: If installed in a very damp location, consider adding a small canopy or relocating if permitted.

 - When to call a technician: If corrosion is visible on the PCB or terminals, a technician should assess and replace affected components.